kliment-olechnovic/voronota/README.markdown

     27.69 12.033 51.012 1.54 # 6 A 2 SER OG

 In "output.txt" the line format is "q1 q2 q3 q4 x y z r".
-The first four numbers (q1, q2, q3, q4) are positions of lines in "input.txt", starting from 0.
+The first four numbers (q1, q2, q3, q4) are numbers
+of atomic records in "input.txt", starting from 0.
 The remaining four values (x, y, z, r) are the coordinates and the radius of an empty tangent sphere of the quadruple of atoms.
 For example, below is a part of some possible "output.txt":